jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 International character and emoji use increase password security in that an attacker will need to include them in their attack dictionary, requiring a significantly larger attack dictionary.

 Users must be aware that they may have difficulty typing emoji or international character passwords on devices other than their own.
-The universality and standardisation of emojis has come far but should still be considered as a factor when creating passwords containing them.
+The universality, standardisation and typeability of emojis has come far but should still be considered as a factor when creating passwords containing them.

 # What are Salts & Peppers?